SteveSmith16384/AresDogfighter/readme.md

 Programming by Stephen Carlyle-Smith <stephen.carlylesmith@gmail.com>
 3D Models by Quaternius
-Music by Alexandr Zhelanov (https://soundcloud.com/alexandr-zhelanov) For more credits, see http://www.aresdogfighter.com/
+Music by Alexandr Zhelanov (https://soundcloud.com/alexandr-zhelanov) For more credits, see http://ares-game.wikia.com

 LICENCE:-
-The source code is licenced under the MIT licence.
+The source code is licensed under the MIT licence.
 Low poly ship assets licenced under CC0 (see Qutarius).
 All other assets under MIT.